Chaurchan: Story of the Chaurchan Puja

-One day Lord Ganesha was roaming on Kailash with his vehicle mouse.
-Then suddenly Chandra Deva started laughing seeing him, Lord Ganesha did not understand the reason for his laughter.
-He asked Chandra Deva "Why are you laughing".
-Responding to this, Chandra Deva said that he is laughing seeing the strange form of Lord Ganesha.
+One day, Ganesha was roaming on Kailash with his vehicle mouse.
+Chandra Deva laughed seeing him.
+Ganesha did not understand the reason for his laughter and asked Chandra Deva "Why are you laughing?".
+Chandra Deva said he was laughing seeing the strange form of Ganesha.
 At the same time, he also revealed his form.
-Lord Ganesha got angry at Chandra Deva's tendency to make fun of him.
-He cursed Chandra Deva that you are very proud of your appearance that you look very beautiful but from today you would become ugly.
+Ganesha became angry at Chandra Deva for making fun of him, and cursed Chandra Deva, saying "you are very proud of your appearance that you look very beautiful but from today you would become ugly.
 Anyone who sees you will get a false stigma.
-He will be called a criminal even though he has not committed any offence.
+He will be called a criminal even though he has not committed any offence".
 On hearing the curse, Chandra Deva's pride was shattered.
-He apologized to Lord Ganesha and said, "Lord, free me from this curse".
-Seeing Chandra Deva repenting, Lord Ganesha forgave him.
-The curse could not be withdrawn completely so it was said that anyone who would see the moon god on the day of Ganesh Chaturthi, will be falsely accused.
+He apologized to Ganesha and said, "Lord, free me from this curse".
+Seeing Chandra Deva repenting, Ganesha forgave him.
+The curse could not be withdrawn completely so it was said that anyone who would see the moon god on the day of Ganesh Chaturthi will be falsely accused.
 To avoid this, moon is worshiped in Mithila on the evening of Ganesh Chaturthi.